Sales and Use Tax Voluntary Disclosure Program

 Benefits of participating in this program

-- Possible waiver of a portion of the interest charges.
+- Possible waiver of the penalty charges

-- Agreement that the Department will not pursue criminal prosecution.
+- Agreement that the Department will not pursue criminal prosecution

-- Sixty days to determine the liability and prepare the returns.
+- Sixty days to determine the liability and prepare the returns

 If you already have a South Dakota tax license for sales and use tax, you cannot participate in this program.